Keyword Research for SEO Managers: A High-Level Guide

 Think of Home Depot.
 They sell plenty of plants, so they could spend their resources targeting the keyword “buy plants,” or even a more long-tail keyword like “buy snake plant.”
 But when you Google either of these keywords, Home Depot is nowhere in sight.

 Google “buy power tools,” however, and Home Depot shows up on page one.

 Why?
 Because Home Depot knows power tools are far more profitable.
 This doesn’t mean they don’t create content for their Garden Center.
 In fact, they have a whole site dedicated to gardening and plant content.
-But in the SERPs, they’ve put more resources behind keywords with higher profitability.
+But, in the SERPs, they’ve put their ecommerce SEO strategy behind keywords with higher profitability.

 5. Conduct a competitive analysis

 Using Ahrefs or SpyFu, perform a competitive analysis so you can understand the keywords your competitors are targeting – and the ones they aren’t.
 Incorporating this information into your keyword strategy can help you take two different strategic approaches:

 - Target the keywords your competition currently ranks for.
 After you determine what these are, use the top-ranking content for those keywords as a guide and produce the content and outreach strategy that will beat the competition.

 - Target the competition’s missed opportunities.
 This less aggressive strategy often yields low-hanging fruit by taking advantage of competitive gaps in your industry.